maubot/jesaribot/README.md

 # jesaribot
-A very simple [maubot](https://github.com/maubot/maubot) example that replies with a nice gif when it receives the word "jesari" (duct tape in Finnish slang)
+A simple [maubot](https://github.com/maubot/maubot) example that replies with a nice gif when it receives the word "jesari" (duct tape in Finnish slang)